brandseye/brandseyer/README.md

 ## Authentication

-You will likely find manually authenticating each query tedious.
 You can automate this using the authenticate function:

     ?authenticate